 - Review bonding options and limitations to addressing future capital needs

-- Encourage ideas for improving operational efficiencies
+- Encourage ideas for improving operational, energy and facility efficiencies

 - Fully project and address deferred maintenance needs